 Common injuries due to earthquakes

 As with any natural disaster, there is always a risk of injury or illness to your furry friend.
 “Lacerations and injuries from fallen debris would be common in earthquakes,” points out on-site Trupanion veterinary technician Aubrey Halvorsen.
-Likewise, it would be a good idea to invest in pet first aid kit or download the American Red Cross Pet First Aid app.
+For example, it would be a good idea to invest in pet first aid kit or download the American Red Cross Pet First Aid app.
 Accessibility to emergency care during or after a natural disaster will likely be limited.
 Anything you can do to help your pet prior to veterinarian care is essential.
 For an additional resource on pet apps, read this.

 A unique indicator of earthquake activity